CMoncur/mgrid/README.md

 The mgrid system is degisned to work on all major standards-compliant browsers (i.e. Chrome, Firefox, Opera, Safari).  mgrid also supports Internet Explorer versions 8 and later.

 ## License
-mgrid is licensed under MIT and GPL.
+mgrid is licensed under the MIT license.
 Copyright (c) 2013 Cody Moncur